jsmithdev/extenda-picklist/README.md

 # extenda-picklist

+> During the merge of extenda-picklist and dynamic picklist, use the [dynamic picklist](https://github.com/jsmithdev/dynamic-picklist) for getting picklist options dynamically or this commit for [extenda-picklist](https://github.com/jsmithdev/extenda-picklist/tree/1d80a408e83a79ff9c8a0c8a4a6f6afc6dd9285e) for using with other extenda elements

 An LWC dynamic picklist that:

 - Adds ability to set the options dynamically based on the object, field, and record type.